Minimum Requirements

 Broker reserves the right to require additional information, decline incomplete applications, and make final approval decisions based on Broker’s established rental criteria.
 This policy will be applied consistently to all Applicants.

-The Broker’s standard procedure is to obtain and review a full TransUnion FICO 8 consumer credit report.
+The Broker’s standard procedure is to obtain and review a three-bureau FICO 8 consumer credit report, with FICO 8 scores from TransUnion, Equifax, and Experian.

 In all cases, the Broker evaluates credit as part of a broader risk assessment, placing primary emphasis on objective financial indicators, including but not limited to: